harvardinformatics/informatics-website/docs/resources/tutorials/pangenome-cactus-minigraph.md

     As long as there wasn't an error with one of the jobs, Snakemake is designed to be able to resume and resubmit jobs pretty seamlessly.
 You just need to run the same command you ran to begin with and it should pickup submitting jobs where it left off.
 You could also run a `--dryrun` first and it should tell you which jobs are left to be done.

 ??? question "2.
-The Cactus-minigraph docs say to not use hardmasked genomes.
+The Minigraph-Cactus docs say to not use hardmasked genomes.
 How can I tell if my genome FASTA files are hardmasked?"

     ##### 2. How can I tell if my genome FASTA files are hardmasked?